-No problem - the Ultima EVO Coupe and Ultima EVO Convertible are probably two of the easiest component cars to self assemble and for 75% of our customers this is their first ever build.
+No problem - the Ultima supercar is probably one of the easiest component cars to self assemble and for 75% of our customers this is their first ever build.

 The Ultima has been designed, developed and tested over a period of years to be assembled in a single garage by a complete novice.
 All the parts are included in the kit, down to the last washer.

 Expert guidance is available at every stage and a build advice line is linked directly to the factory.
 As far as our team is concerned there is no such thing as a daft question.

 Prior to delivery to the customer the factory carries out work on any part that requires workshop facilities to assemble it.
 For instance, items like the uprights are supplied with all the bearings pressed in and hubs completely assembled ready to simply bolt to the wishbones.
 All the aluminium panels are cut to size and all the folds in the panels are pre-formed by the factory.
 In short this is a complete self-assembly supercar.